chtenb/chtenb.github.io/blog/lush.md

 - A *string* is a sequence of bytes that contains utf-8 text.
 Syntax: `"Hello world"`.
 - A *word* is a similar to a string, but has special evaluation rules.
 Syntax: `hello`.
 - A *list* is a sequence of values.
 Syntax: `("hello world" hello (a b c))`.
-- An *operator* is an opaque value that can be invoked with arguments.

 Programs communicate data by through stdin and stdout.
 Although arguments and variables are also capable of communicating data, they have OS-dependent restrictions in size.